helm/charts/incubator/openvpn/README.md

 * openvpn.OVPN_K8S_POD_NETWORK: "10.0.0.0" - Kubernetes pod network (optional).
 * openvpn.OVPN_K8S_POD_SUBNET: "255.0.0.0" - Kubernetes pod network subnet (optional).

 ####Note: As configured the chart will create a route for a large 10.0.0.0/8 network that may cause issues if that is your local network.
 If so tweak this value to something more restrictive.
-This route is added, because kubernetes genreate pods with IPs in this range.
+This route is added, because kubernetes generates pods with IPs in this range.